stevomusembi/stevomusembi/README.md

 # 👋 Hi, I'm Steven Musembi

-**Full-Stack Software Engineer | Enterprise Platform Mordernization | AWS Certified**
+**Full-Stack Software Engineer  | AWS Certified**

-🚀 Driving digital Transformation, Building Enterprise systems and migrating legacy systems into modern, scalable platforms with 3+ years of enterprise experience
+🚀 Driving digital Transformation, Building Enterprise systems and migrating legacy systems into modern, scalable platforms with 3+ years of  experience

 ## 💼 What I Do

 - 🏢 **Enterprise Modernization**: Software design and development for large enterprise systems, critical migrations from legacy to mordern technology, and reducing technical debt.
 - ⚡ **Performance Optimization**: Achieving improvements in application performance and  increase in user engagement
 - 🔧 **DevOps Excellence**: Reduced deployment time using CI/CD piplines as well as Docker & Kubernetes
 - 👥 **Team Leadership**: Training cross-functional teams and mentoring junior developers